itllsendamsg/ideas/readme.md

    for the internet access and having the mobile network capabilities.

-1. The impact of the graphic layout on the presentations of materials in coursebooks.
+1.The impact of the graphic layout on the presentations of materials in coursebooks.

    **This research provided me with an inspiration for the User  Software Efficient and Ergonomic Interaction.**